Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: Who is the author of 'A History of America in Ten Strikes'?
-A: The author is Erik Loomis, a labor historian known for his insights into American labor struggles and their historical significance.
+- Q: Who is the author of 'A History of America in Ten Strikes'?
+A: The author is Erik Loomis.
+He is a labor historian known for his insightful analysis of labor movements.